-Once people learn that I am an SEO Consultant and copywriter, they will often ask me for the insider secrets on adding keywords to a webpage.
+Once people learn that we are SEO Consultants and copywriters, they will often ask us for the insider secrets on adding keywords to a webpage.

 There are a number of ways you can signal to Google (or Bing and all the other search engines), just what your webpage is about – and that’s through the strategic use of keywords.

 Let us share the process with you, using this exact webpage as an example to show you the best places for adding keywords.

 - Is your keyword (remember, a keyword is usually more than one word!) in the page title?
 For instance, after careful research, we decided that the phrase we wanted to target in this post was “adding keywords to a webpage” – and that’s how we came up with the title.